Comparison of C Sharp and Java: Task-based parallelism for Java

-Additional features
+Further features

 Numeric applications

 To adequately support applications in the field of mathematical and financial computation, several language features exist.

-Java's strictfp keyword enables strict floating-point calculations for a region of code.
-Strict floating-point calculations require that even if a platform offers higher precision during calculations, intermediate results must be converted to single/double.
-This ensures that strict floating-point calculations return exactly the same result on all platforms.
-Without strict floating-point, a platform implementation is free to use higher precision for intermediate results during calculation.
+Java once used the strictfp keyword to enable strict floating-point calculations for a region of code.
+Since Java 17, all floating point arithmetic is strict.
 C# allows an implementation for a given hardware architecture to always use a higher precision for intermediate results if available, i.e. C# does not allow the programmer to optionally force intermediate results to use the potential lower precision of single/double.

 Although Java's floating-point arithmetic is largely based on IEEE 754 (Standard for Binary Floating-Point Arithmetic), certain features are unsupported even when using the strictfp modifier, such as Exception Flags and Directed Roundings, abilities mandated by IEEE Standard 754 (see Criticism of Java, Floating point arithmetic).

 C# provides a built-in decimal type, which has higher precision (but less range) than the Java/C# double.
 The decimal type is a 128-bit data type suitable for financial and monetary calculations.
 The decimal type can represent values ranging from 1.0 × 10^{−28} to approximately 7.9 × 10^{28} with 28–29 significant digits.
 The structure uses C# operator overloading so that decimals can be manipulated using operators such as +, -, * and /, like other primitive data types.

 The and types provided with Java allow arbitrary-precision representation of decimal numbers and integer numbers, respectively.
 Java standard library does not have classes to deal with complex numbers.